flaskevann/patterns-examples/README.md

 Every commonly used pattern and principle is to be studied and learned by creating and documenting a working example implementation.
 This implementation can then easily be looked up again later if something suddenly becomes unclear.

+Sometimes an existing example may also need to be updated or improved upon if something is missing or just plain wrong.
+This is a work in progress after all.

 I'm mostly doing this for myself, but anybody interested can use the examples and or contribute if they want to.

 ### Contents